TakuikaNinja/Ikki-FDS/README.md

 This project aims to port one such game, Ikki, to the FDS.
 The differences from the original game are as follows:
 - Boots and runs on the FDS, bypassing the BIOS' license message check.
-- Applies run-time patches to adjust variables that conflict with $0100~$0103 (FDS BIOS variables).
+- Applies compile-time patches to adjust variables that conflict with $0100~$0103 (FDS BIOS variables).
-- Executes extra code to set the correct nametable mirroring/arrangement on reset.
+- Patches the reset handler at compile-time to set the correct nametable mirroring/arrangement.

+Notes:
+- Older versions of this repository used run-time patches.
-It should be noted that the approach taken by this project likely differs from methods used by existing conversions, which may have involved some kind of cartridge-to-disk dumping hardware ("copiers") and a disk file editor (such as Tonkachi Editor).
+- The binary output will differ from existing conversions, which may have involved some kind of cartridge-to-disk dumping hardware ("copiers") and a disk file editor (such as Tonkachi Editor).
+Such conversions include the license screen.

 ## Building

-The Makefile builds `ikki.fds` using ASM6f (https://github.com/freem/asm6f) plus the original game dump with an NES2.0 header.
+The Makefile builds `ikki.fds` using the [CC65 suite](https://cc65.github.io/) plus the original game dump with an NES2.0 header.
 Said dump is not provided by this repo for obvious legal reasons.
 The dump used is the following:

 ```
 Database match: Ikki (Japan)